OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/service.md

 octopus.server service --start
 ```

-This example will stop all Octopus Server instances on the machine
+This example stops all Octopus Server instances on the machine:
 ```text
 octopus.server service --stop --instance=*
 ```